 Our design team emphasized the new building should itself be an embodiment of the important physics research that will take place within its walls.
 The building’s overall design promotes scientists’ interaction through openness, transparency and visual connectivity; leverages workplace strategies to integrate lab and office environments; and helps to increase connections to the university and outside industries.

-Building 201’s shared core facilities include state-of-the-art imaging equipment, such as two Scios Dual-Beam SEMs, a CT x-ray image acquisition unit and a photon emission microscope.
+Shared core facilities include state-of-the-art imaging equipment, such as two Scios Dual-Beam SEMs, a CT x-ray image acquisition unit and a photon emission microscope.
 Optics labs, which range from high-powered lasers to molecular spectroscopy, feature tight environmental controls, including VC-E vibration criteria, low-humidity control and dust-free environments.